 Stimulated whole salivary flow rates will be used to measure salivary function.
 The stimulated whole saliva test will be administered for 5 minutes.

 With study staff present, subjects will be instructed to chew on parafilm (a 50/50 mixture of paraffin wax and polyolefin) and to drain saliva into a tube which is to be held near their mouth.
 At the end of 5 minutes, subjects will be instructed to collect all remaining saliva in their mouth and expectorate it into the test tube.
-Subjects who are able to expectorate ≥ 2.0 mL of stimulated saliva within a 5 minute period are eligible to continue screening for participation in the study.
+Subjects who are able to expectorate $\geq 2.0$ mL of stimulated saliva within a 5 minute period are eligible to continue screening for participation in the study.
+Subjects that pass the salivary flow assessment will be instructed to continue to collect saliva until a minimum of 5 mL have been collected at the first screening visit.